What Is Hydrocodone?

 Like other drugs, hydrocodone has several side effects.
 Most involve its activity in the central nervous system and brain.
 However, other areas are affected as well.

 - Dry mouth

 - Constricted pupils

-When taken as prescribed, hydrocodone does not commonly cause severe side effects but when taken for non-medical reasons it may result in serious and potentially life-threatening effects such as:
+When taken as prescribed, hydrocodone does not commonly cause severe side effects, but when taken for non-medical reasons, it may seriously impact physical and mental health.

 - Extreme Dizziness

 Like all opioids, hydrocodone may cause tolerance when taken for an extended period.
 As a result, people dependent upon hydrocodone will require increasingly larger doses to achieve the same effects.
 In addition, medicines combining hydrocodone with acetaminophen can lead to liver damage or failure from acetaminophen overdose.

 What Are the Signs of Hydrocodone Mental Addiction?